sampart/BreadcrumbsBundle/README.md

 Overriding the template
 =======================

+There are two methods of doing this.

-You can override the template used by copying the `Resources/views/breadcrumbs.html.twig` file out of the bundle and placing it into `app/Resources/WhiteOctoberBreadcrumbsBundle/views`, then customising as you see fit.
+  1. You can override the template used by copying the `Resources/views/breadcrumbs.html.twig` file out of the bundle and placing it into `app/Resources/WhiteOctoberBreadcrumbsBundle/views`, then customising as you see fit.

+  2. Use the `viewTemplate` configuration parameter:

+        {{ wo_render_breadcrumbs({ viewTemplate: "YourOwnBundle::yourBreadcrumbs.html.twig" }) }}